-Google forwarding number is a unique phone number from Google that can be used in your ads to help track calls to your business.
+A Google forwarding number is a unique phone number from Google that you can use in your ads to help track the calls to your business.
 It can be used by turning on call reporting in your account settings.

 Countries where Google forwarding numbers are available

 Google forwarding numbers are currently available in the following countries:

 **On some calls, caller ID shows a Google number, not the user's number

 ‡In Japan, your service provider is Google Connect Asia Pacific Pte.
 Ltd.

 When enabling call reporting, Google provides a unique phone number that's displayed with your ads or assets.
 If a user calls this phone number, Google Ads will route the call to your business phone number.
 You'll then be able to see detailed reports about calls generated from your ads.

 Whenever possible, Google forwarding numbers will share the same area code or prefix number as your business.
 Otherwise, a local number area code or prefix for your geographic region will be used instead.
 In some cases, a local Google forwarding number may not be available.
 When this happens, your ad will display a freephone Google forwarding number instead.
 Google forwarding numbers are either freephone, equivalent to a local number or a local number.